Trends in the Olympic Medals Index among developed and emerging countries – A reality check

 At the 2008 Beijing Olympics China, a key emerging country, won its highest ever number of medals.

-Chart 1 displays a gradual OMI-convergence between the developed and emerging countries until the 2004 Olympics and a trend towards divergence thereafter.
-This slowly evolving divergence in medals indices between both groups during the post-2004 Olympics period could be an indicator that the developed countries have been consolidating their position as an Olympic sporting power block, achieving 52% of all weighted medals at the recent Rio 2016 Olympics (USA and Great Britain were the key contributors).
+Chart 1 displays a gradual OMI-convergence between the developed and emerging countries until the 2004 Olympics and a trend towards OMI-divergence thereafter.
+This slowly evolving divergence in medals indices between both groups during the post-2004 Olympics period could be an indicator that the developed countries have recently been consolidating their position as an Olympic sporting power block, achieving 52% of all weighted medals at the recent Rio 2016 Olympics (USA and Great Britain were the key contributors).
 In contrast, the group of emerging countries reached an OMI of merely 25% at the latest Olympic Games – its lowest level in the past two decades.
-This sudden regression in medals is largely due to the weakening performance of China and Russia, as demonstrated in the Chart 2.
+This sudden regression in medals is largely due to the weakening performance of China and Russia, as demonstrated in Chart 2.
 After reaching the 18%-mark at the 2008 Beijing Olympics, their combined OMI has recently dropped by almost 30% of its peak value.

 Chart 1.
 The Olympic Medals Index (OMI) reflects the share of all weighted medals accumulated by the selected developed and emerging countries at Summer Olympic Games between 1996 and 2016.